Zuzan al-Akrad: Population

 The Zuzan region was inhabited mainly by Christian Armenians in the early 10th century.
 While Kurds where located in the south and eastern Zuzan, in a region called Diyar al-Akrād "home of the Kurds".
 From 10th century onwards, more Kurdish Muslim tribes migrated to Zuzan and to the west.
 Changing the demographic and political makeup of the region. various independent Kurdish tribes and tribal confederations became the overall rulers of Zuzan.
 While the Christian Armenians were subjects of the Kurds.

 Armenians

 The Armenians who were Christians, made up the majority of Zawzan or Zuzan region, up until 13th century. according to 10th century historian ibn Hawqal, the master of most of Zuzan region was al-Dayrānī, probably Derenik-Ashot, the Armenian king of Vaspurakan between Lake Van and Mount Ararat.

 Kurds

 The Kurdish presence in Zuzan region is documented since 10th-century.
-However, from late 10th century onwards more Kurdish Muslim tribes migrated into Zawzan, changing the political and demographic makeup of the region and becoming the masters of the Zuzan.
 Various Kurdish tribes ruled over Zuzan, holding various castles and fortresses.
 The Kurdish tribes that ruled and inhabited Zuzan were Al-Bukhiyya, al-Bashnawiyya, al-Hakkariyya, al-Humaydiyya, Al-Daseniyya, and al-Qaymariyya.